 Under extraordinary conditions, however, the university may: (1) close entirely and cease operations (2) close while asking essential personnel to report (3) close during operating hours while asking essential personnel to remain and/or report or (4) delay opening while asking essential personnel to report or (5) early release due to extreme adverse weather or other campus emergency.

 This status may apply under unusual, extreme conditions.
 If the university is closed, employees are not to report.
-However, certain employees necessary to protect the university and maintain life safety systems may be asked to report by the appropriate Vice President/Dean (or his/her designee) on a case-by-case basis.
+However, certain employees necessary to protect the university and maintain life safety systems may be asked to report by the appropriate Vice President/Dean (or their designee) on a case-by-case basis.
 These employees will be notified in response to each specific emergency.
 An official closing announcement will be communicated via the university communications channels described in this policy.

 Closed with Essential Personnel Reporting